SixLabors/ImageSharp/README.md

  - [x] Vignette
  - [x] Glow
  - [x] Threshold
-- Effects
+- Drawing
- - [ ] Path brush (Need help) [#264](https://github.com/JimBobSquarePants/ImageProcessor/issues/264)
+ - [ ] Path brush (Need help)
- - [ ] Pattern brush (Need help) [#264](https://github.com/JimBobSquarePants/ImageProcessor/issues/264)
+ - [ ] Pattern brush (Need help)
- - [ ] Elliptical brush (Need help) [#264](https://github.com/JimBobSquarePants/ImageProcessor/issues/264)
+ - [ ] Elliptical brush (Need help)
  - [ ] Gradient brush (vignette?
-Need help) [#264](https://github.com/JimBobSquarePants/ImageProcessor/issues/264)
+Need help)
 - Other stuff I haven't thought of.

-###What might never happen
+### What might never happen
-- Font support (Depends on new System.Text stuff) I don't know where to start coding this so if you have any pointers please chip in.
+- Font support.
+I don't know where to start coding this so if you have any pointers please chip in.

-###API Changes
+### API

-With this version the API will change dramatically.
 Without the constraints of `System.Drawing` I have been able to develop something much more flexible, easier to code against, and much, much less prone to memory leaks.
-Gone are system wide proces locks with Images and processors thread safe usable in parallel processing utilizing all the availables cores.
+Gone are system-wide process-locks.
+Images and processors are thread safe usable in parallel processing utilizing all the availables cores.

-Image methods are also fluent which allow chaining much like the `ImageFactory` class in the Framework version.
+Many `Image` methods are also fluent.

 Here's an example of the code required to resize an image using the default Bicubic resampler then turn the colors into their grayscale equivalent using the BT709 standard matrix.